0m-ax/unit22/readme.md

 # Review

-Inorder to get a 2nd opinon on the documentation produced I have sent it to Ryan Binns the head of IT and Develepment at the large company Help Your Claim LTD asking for feedback.
+In order to get a 2nd opinion on the documentation produced I have sent it to Ryan Binns the head of IT and Development at the large company Help Your Claim LTD asking for feedback.
 He provided the following feedback.

 ## Feedback

-Overall I feel the plan you have provuded is very comprahensive.
-The inclusion of the policies is esspcaly usefull as it can be hard for staff members to know how they should behave in the public eye when performing on behalf of the rognisation.
-The openness is much appichiated and a breaf of freshair in the current operational climate.
-You have covered the risks to the project very broadly however in enough detail that the small team will beable to enact upon the risks apropiatly, more detail may be requiered if the organisation was larger.
+Overall I feel the plan you have provided is very comprehensive.
+The inclusion of the policies is especially useful as it can be hard for staff members to know how they should behave in the public eye when performing on behalf of the organisation.
+The openness is much appreciated and a breath of fresh air in the current operational climate.
+You have covered the risks to the project very broadly however in enough detail that the small team will be able to enact on the risks appropriately, more detail may be required if the organisation was larger.
-You have clearly defined the requierments of the application.
-However I feel you should explain your diagrams relating to the buissness processes.
-The tests plans for the application are addiquate and your are right to say that they cant fully be completed till the languages and software to be used for the project are finalised.
-This is esspcial the case with adgile deveopment, you cant pridict what is around the next corner.
-You mateance plan is quite clever.
-I like how the application development can sit dormant till there are engough funds are avalible.
+You have clearly defined the requirements of the application.
+However, I feel you should explain your diagrams relating to the business processes.
+The tests plans for the application are adequate and you are right to say that they cant fully to be completed till the languages and software to be used for the project are finalised.
+This is especially the case with agile development, you cant predict what is around the next corner.
+Your maintenance plan is quite clever.
+I like how the application development can sit dormant till there are enough funds are available.